meilisearch/documentation/learn/core_concepts/relevancy.md

 #### Example

 Let's say you have a movie dataset.
-The documents contain the fields `release_date` with a timestamp as value, and `movie_ranking` an integer that represents its ranking.
+The documents contain the fields `release_date` with a timestamp as value, and `movie_ranking`, an integer that represents its ranking.

 The following example will create a rule that makes older movies more relevant than recent ones.
 A movie released in 1999 will appear before a movie released in 2020.